jp2321/dl4cv_dev/chapters/chapter8.md

 b) Transform the test set and create adversarial examples - evaluate the performance in comparison to the original test set.

-c) Retrain the network, now with original images and adversarial images (generated from the test set) Is the changing now the performance on the adversarial test set?
+c) Retrain the network, now with original images and adversarial images (generated from the test set) Is the performance changing on the adversarial test set?

 </exercise>